MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/ghazdo/sprint-245-update.md

 ### Repository default branch changes now reflected in Advanced Security

-Previously, the Advanced Security repository tab did not automatically register changes to your default branch, resulting in needing to select your desired branch via the branch picker if your default branch changed.
-Now, the Advanced Security tab will recognize and, by default, load alerts for the newly designated default branch when you first visit the page.
+Previously, the Advanced Security repository tab didn't automatically update to reflect changes to the default branch, requiring manual selection of the desired branch through the branch picker.
+Now, the tab automatically recognizes and loads alerts for the newly designated default branch when you visit the page.

-Security overview will now also respect default branch changes, although there is a longer delay in processing time before updated alert results appear after a default branch change.
+The Security Overview also updates to reflect default branch changes, though there may be a longer delay before the updated alert results are processed.

 ### Generic third-party SARIF support for Advanced Security